MetaBarj0/covertops-cmake-llvm/README.md

 *Note*: Moreover, this first release need an existing target that creates coverage information in a json file.
 You'll find below a detailled how-to to help you in creating such a target.

 Future iterations may provide a wizard to help you configure the coverage target creation in a fluent manner.
+Multi root workspace support has also been thinking about (planned for a future iteration)

 ### Note for Visual Studio 2019 users on Windows